back to the MAIN INDEX

 You simply can't miss it.
 Here on the right,

-At the beginning of Branca Lane,
+at the beginning of Branca Lane,

-You'll come to a stone covered with inscriptions.
+you'll come to a stone covered with inscriptions.

 Turn your head between the tavern and the grocery

-And just by that vacant house
+and just by that vacant house,

-There on the ground floor lives Mr.Titta 1
+there on the ground floor lives Mr.Titta, 1

-The barber with the leg sign 2 .
+the barber with the leg sign 2 .

 Have you understood where it is?